 In this edition, we provide advice on updated Standards guidance to reflect onsite IPC lead requirements in residential aged care services.
 We also share findings from our visitor access survey, which is a reminder to ensure that consumers are well-supported to enjoy regular engagement with family and friends at this time.
 In addition, information is provided on lessons learned about fit-for-purpose leadership in a pandemic from Victorian providers who experienced an outbreak.

 The Serious Incident Response Scheme (SIRS) has now been in effect for almost one month and we’re continuing our communication and education efforts to help residential aged care providers better understand the new scheme and their responsibilities.
 Earlier this month we released fact sheets on each of the 8 types of reportable incidents that providers must record in their incident management system and report to the Commission via the My Aged Care Provider Portal.
 These resources provide comprehensive guidance on each incident type, possible signs of those incidents having occurred, how you can respond to them, as well as some examples of what would constitute a reportable incident in that category.
 These fact sheets are all available on our SIRS resources webpage.
-I encourage all residential aged care services to bookmark and visit this page, as well as our SIRS frequently asked questions page, as we continue to update these pages regularly.
+I encourage all residential aged care services to bookmark and visit this page.

 Another important reporting obligation for all Commonwealth-subsidised residential aged care service providers is the National Aged Care Mandatory Quality Indicator Program (QI Program).
 As you’re no doubt aware, reporting quarterly on 3 quality indicators under the QI Program became compulsory on 1 July 2019.
 Importantly, the program is about to be updated and expanded.
 From 1 July 2021, 2 additional quality indicators are being introduced.
 See below for details of the program and new reporting requirements.